 Although liquidation is a last resort, if your construction company is unlikely to be able to turn around its fortunes in a timely manner, it may be the most appropriate option and can ultimately end up being the best result for both your employees and creditors who will be able to either claim redundancy or recover some of the funds they are owed respectively.

 In order to help businesses during the lockdown period and beyond, the government has introduced a range of measures designed to assist as many companies as possible at this time.
 These range from loans, deferral schemes, as well as the Coronavirus Job Retention Scheme (CJRS) which allowed business owners to furlough their staff in instances where there was insufficient work for employees to do.
-The furlough scheme has been extended multiple times and is now set to last until March 2021.
+The furlough scheme has been extended multiple times and is now set to last until the end of April 2021.

 Other measures which could help those running a construction company, include: